Ancient Tomb Sect: History

-The school was founded by Lin Chaoying during the Song dynasty and shares a long history with its neighbour, the Quanzhen School, which is based in Chongyang Palace (重陽宮) on Mount Zhongnan.
-The Ancient Tomb was built by the Quanzhen School's founder, Wang Chongyang.
-Although it is called a tomb, it was actually used to store supplies and weapons in preparation for war against invaders from the Jurchen-ruled Jin Empire.
-The tomb is also filled with various traps and hidden rooms and serves as a hideout for the defending forces of the Song dynasty.
+The sect was founded by Lin Chaoying during the Song dynasty (960–1279) and has a shared history with the Quanzhen Sect, which is based in Chongyang Palace in the Zhongnan Mountains.
+The Ancient Tomb was built by Quanzhen's founder Wang Chongyang.
+Although it was called a tomb, it was actually used to store supplies and weapons in preparation for war against invaders from the Jurchen-led Jin dynasty.
+The tomb is also filled with various traps and hidden rooms, serving as a hideout for the defenders.

-Wang Chongyang attempted to rally an army of volunteers to defend their homeland from the Jin invaders but failed.
-He was upset by his failure and retreated to live a reclusive life inside the tomb, calling himself a "living dead man".
-As such the Ancient Tomb is also called the "Tomb of the Living Dead" (活死人墓).
-Wang's lover, Lin Chaoying, felt that his talent would go to waste if he continued to be a hermit, so she tricked him into leaving the tomb and both of them roamed the jianghu together.
-However, Wang was still very concerned about his native land and he treated Lin coldly.
-Lin thought that Wang looked down on her and so she challenged him to a fight on Mount Zhongnan.
-Lin defeated Wang by trickery and won the Ancient Tomb as her prize.
-She moved into the tomb and had never left since then.
+Wang attempted to raise a militia to defend Song territory from the Jin invaders but failed.
+He was so upset by his failure that he retreated into the tomb to lead a reclusive life, calling himself a "living dead man".
+As such, the Ancient Tomb is also called the "Tomb of the Living Dead".
+Lin, who had romantic feelings for Wang, felt that Wang's talent would go to waste if he continued to be a hermit, so she tricked him into leaving the tomb and both of them roamed the jianghu together.
+However, Wang was still concerned about protecting Song territory from Jin invasion, so he hardly paid attention to Lin.
+Lin, thinking that Wang was scorning her, challenged him to a duel in the Zhongnan Mountains.
+Through trickery, Lin defeated Wang and won the Ancient Tomb as her prize.
+She settled inside the tomb and had never left since then.

-Lin hated Wang for not appreciating her love for him and she spent her time innovating and developing new martial arts techniques to counter those of Quanzhen's.
-She created the Jade Maiden Heart Sutra, which proves to be the bane of Quanzhen martial arts as its movements seem to oppose all Quanzhen styles.
-However, it is later discovered that the Jade Maiden Heart Sutra actually complements Quanzhen's swordplay and covers its flaws.
+Lin hated Wang for not reciprocating her love for him so she spent her time innovating and developing new martial arts, seemingly to counter the Quanzhen Sect's.
+Among all the skills she created was the Jade Maiden Heart Sutra, which is the apparently the bane of Quanzhen martial arts.
+However, it is later discovered that the Jade Maiden Heart Sutra actually complements the Quanzhen Swordplay and covers its flaws.

-Lin Chaoying had a maid, who became her martial arts apprentice.
-The school got its name from its base since Lin did not give it a name and martial artists in the jianghu could only refer to it as the "Ancient Tomb School".
-The maid later accepted Xiaolongnü and Li Mochou as her apprentices.
-Li Mochou was banished from the school for betraying her master and she continued to roam the jianghu as a vicious killer.
-The school only becomes known to the jianghu after Li Mochou became a notorious murderer.
-Xiaolongnü later accepts Yang Guo as her apprentice and Yang Guo becomes the first male member of the school.
-In the sequel, The Heaven Sword and Dragon Saber, which takes place around one century after the events in Condor Heroes, Yang Guo and Xiaolongnü have a female descendant, known as the Yellow Dress Maiden, who uses the Nine Yin Manuals skills to defeat Zhou Zhiruo.
+Lin had a maid, who became her martial arts apprentice.
+The sect got its name from the Ancient Tomb since Lin did not give it a name and the wulin (martial artists' community) had to refer to it as the "Ancient Tomb Sect".
+Lin's apprentice, in turn, took Li Mochou and Xiaolongnü as her apprentices.
+Li, who became a notorious, cold-blooded killer, was expelled from the sect.
+Xiaolongnü later takes Yang Guo as her apprentice and he becomes the first male member of the sect.
+In the sequel, The Heaven Sword and Dragon Saber, which takes place around one century after the events of The Return of the Condor Heroes, Yang Guo and Xiaolongnü have a descendant known as the Yellow Dress Maiden, who uses the Jiuyin Zhenjings skills to defeat Zhou Zhiruo.